brite-code/brite/docs/spec/src/expressions.md

   - Expression `,`?
   - Expression `,` CallExpressionArgumentList

-Note: {CallExpressionArguments} notes that there cannot be a {LineTerminator} in between the expression we are calling and the arguments.
+Note: {CallExpression} notes that there cannot be a {LineTerminator} in between the expression we are calling and the arguments.
 Since on a newline the arguments would be ambiguous with a {TupleExpression} statement.

 Note: {GenericArguments} introduces ambiguity with {RelationalExpression} for LR(1) parsers.
 Brite implementations will have to deal with this.
 For example `f < x > ()` could be interpreted as two {RelationalExpression}.